 UI Elements Description

 Download Enables you to download the script.

 Script Name The script's name.

 Туре The script type.

+Last Update The last updated date and time.

 Actions Lists the actions included in the script.
 Click on an action to view its code in the right pane.

 Included files Displays files included in the script.